Ross-Byrne/Go-Project/README.md

 Download and install the latest version of Go: https://golang.org/dl/<br>
 Download node from here: https://nodejs.org/en/download/

-NodeJS V 6.9.1 LTS or greater is required.
+NodeJS V 6.9.1 LTS or greater is required.<br>
+Git is also required for cloning and getting packages in Go.

 ##Get the project folder with source code: